catenax-ng/product-test-data-generator/local-docker/README.md

 3. After instances have started on docker, cmd into db container and execute /db-template/import.sh to fill database with test content

-- Setup simple keycloak with docker
+1.1 Setup simple keycloak with docker
--- modify keycloak.sh according to your environment and run the script -- configure your keycloak user and client as you wish and modify build-local.sh (top-level) accordingly
+1.1.1 modify keycloak.sh according to your environment and run the script 1.1.2 configure your keycloak user and client as you wish and modify build-local.sh (top-level) accordingly

 Prerequisites for build:
-JDK >= 12
+JDK >= 12,
-Maven (current version)
+Maven (current version),
-Docker
+Docker,
 Bash / Git-Bash (Windows)